edannenberg/kubler/README.md

 ## Features

-* Supports 2 phase builds to produce a minimal rootfs via seperate build containers
+* Decoupled build logic for swappable build engines
 * Maintain multiple image stacks with differing build engines
-* Image/Builder dependencies, if supported by build implementation (i.e. Docker's layering)
+* Generic [root-fs][bob-core] build script, with hooks, to quickly bootstrap a build container
+* Generic image and builder dependencies that can be utilized by build implementations
 * Automated image [documentation][nginx-packages] and history when utilizing a CVS

 ### Docker Features

 * Tiny static busybox-uclibc image (~1.2mb) as base
+* 2 phase builds to produce a minimal rootfs via seperate build containers
-* Full layering support for final images, images are not squashed
+* Shared layer support for final images, images are not squashed and can depend on other images
 * [s6][] instead of [OpenRC][] as default supervisor (small footprint (<1mb) and proper docker SIGTERM handling)
 * Images are available on [docker.io][gentoo-bb-docker]